Educational Psychology Graduate Programs

-Educational psychology programs may focus on the science behind how people learn, as well as theory and research methodology, and how that research may be applied in an educational setting on an individual or institutional level.
+Educational psychology graduate programs focus on the science behind how people learn.
+They typically cover educational psychology theory and research methodology, as well as how that research may be applied in an educational setting on an individual or institutional level.
 Educational psychology programs could prepare you to help individual students succeed, or to develop and improve educational programs at the school or district level.
 They may also prepare you to conduct research in the educational psychology field.

 Overview: Educational Psychology Graduate Programs